-One clinical trial that attracted a lot of media attention used a concentrated form of blueberry juice – high in anthocyanidins.
+One clinical trial that attracted media attention used a concentrated form of blueberry juice – high in anthocyanidins.
 The trial involved 26 healthy adults aged between 65 and 77.
 Half of the people drank concentrated blueberry juice each day for 12 weeks.
-The blueberry concentrate was equal to eating 230 grams of whole blueberries each day.
-The other half of the volunteers drank a placebo drink that had a blackcurrant taste, but no anthocyanidins in it.
+The blueberry concentrate was equal to eating 230 grams of whole blueberries daily.
+The other half of the volunteers drank a placebo drink that had a blackcurrant taste but no anthocyanidins.

 After 12 weeks, people drinking blueberry juice showed improvements in cognitive function, blood flow to the brain, and activation of brain areas linked with cognitive function.
 There was also evidence suggesting an improvement in working memory.

-High in vitamin K, broccoli is known to enhance brainpower and improve cognitive function.
-Researchers at t Dundee University in Scotland found that sulforaphane, a chemical found in broccoli, can help keep the brain sharp and fight the deterioration of brain cells that cause Alzheimer’s disease.
+High in vitamin K, broccoli is known to enhance brain power and improve cognitive function.
+Researchers at Dundee University in Scotland found that sulforaphane, a chemical found in broccoli, can help keep the brain sharp and fight the deterioration of brain cells that cause Alzheimer’s disease.

 Besides beta-carotene, carrots have high levels of a compound called luteolin, which could reduce age-related memory deficits and inflammation in the brain, according to a study published in 2010 in the journal Nutrition.
 In the study, mice whose daily diet got supplemented with 20 milligrams of luteolin had reduced inflammation in their brains.
 The researchers said the compound also restored the mice’s memory to the level of younger mice.